bitcraze/bitcraze-website/readme.md

         tb download_deps

-or running the proofer
+or running the validations

-        tb proofer
+        tb validate